mir033/studentrecordsystem/readme.md

 ## Authorization
 ## XSS and CSRF preventation
 ## Database security principal
  We are using the java as a middleman to connect to the database.
 Make use of java class to execute the query.
+The two java classes that embeded in the code is insert data and connector both are .java file.

 ## File Security principle
 We separate the front end and back end part into the separate field and using the the valid file extension